Envisioning Peace

 Popularisation of the report

-The researchers were given the opportunity to do small projects (discussions, small films, photography projects) based around the findings of the research.
+The researchers were given the opportunity to do small projects (discussions, short films, photography projects) based around the findings of the research.
 As well as this, local partners organised discussions in the capitals and regional centres to discuss the findings of the research with local populations.
-We also created short videos to summarise the findings (in English) for a more international audience.
+Short videos were created by Alert to summarise the findings (in English) for a more international audience.

 I never met before this kind of research which will reflect the vision of common people living in this region.
 Second, it is really objective: it is not based on the official narrative, it is objective and balanced.